IshikaSrivastava01/NewDemo/README.md

 # NewDemo
-This is my first GIT repository
+This is my first GIT repository.
 Author - Ishika Srivastava